matianzhou/CAMO-1/README.md

 # CAMO
-Github repository for molecular congruence analysis framework for evaluating model organisms (CAMO)
+Github repository for a molecular congruence analysis framework for evaluating model organisms (CAMO)

 ## Install This Package from github